08 December 2016

-This morning drive towards the border with Laos, the Land of a Million Elephants.
-The drive to Chiang Khong will take you to of one of the great rivers of the world, the Mekong.
+Drive towards the border with Laos, the ‘Land of a Million Elephants.’
+The drive east will take you to of one of the great rivers of the world, the Mekong.
 Here at the border, the Mekong divides Thailand from ‘laid back’ Laos, a sparsely populated country and home to a graceful and unaffected people.
-After visa and immigration formalities, board your boat for a cruise down the Mekong.
-Take in river life and picturesque scenery as you cruise for six to seven hours to the rarely visited town of Pakbeng.
-In the late afternoon climb the steps to your lodge in Pakbeng village.
+After visa and immigration formalities, board your boat for a cruise down the Mekong to the bustling riverside village of Pakbeng, home to the Hmong and Thai Lu people, where you stay tonight.

-Classic fr £2640pp
+Classic fr £2473pp

 Rates based on twinshare